rishabh05-ops/python-bank-account-/README.md

-This contains my some projects i have done in python as a student
+This contains my some projects i have done in python as a BCA student